MicrosoftDocs/azure-docs/articles/search/search-what-is-azure-search.experimental.md

 Key benefits unique to Azure Search include deep integration with other Azure services (especially at the data layer), level of control over searchable data, Microsoft expertise in hosting your service, tooling, and well-designed APIs that do exactly what you need.

 At the data layer, Azure Search provides automated indexing on Azure table storage, blob storage, DocumentDB, SQL Database, SQL Server on Azure VMs.
 You have full programmatic control over data ingestion.
-Synchronization between search and inventory databases, for example during Black Friday or Cyber Monday sales, is a business requirement that's not easily met by every vendor.
+Synchronization between search and inventory databases, for example during high-traffic promotional events like Black Friday, is a business requirement that's not easily met by every vendor.

 Developers already using other Azure services, such as App Service or Application Insights, find it easy to incrementally add additional capability like search into custom apps that leverage other services on Microsoft's cloud platform.
 The Azure portal offers centralized oversight for all services.
 You can monitor and scale your service in the same tool used to manage all of your cloud services.
 In Azure Search, the portal includes an index designer, Import Data wizard, and Search Explorer.
 This enable fast prototyping, testing, and query validation without code.

 > [!NOTE]
 > It's common for a search technology to store searchable data in an index.
 On the surface, it looks like duplication of storage, but indexes are typically much smaller than the external data stores used by applications, storing only the fields and metadata directly applicable in a query operation.
 It is rare to store a fully redundant copy of existing data.
 Storing data with the service offers the most reliable and high-performance throughput, with no impact on transactional data stores.

 ### <a name="feature-drilldown"></a>Feature drilldown

-#### Query syntax, parsing and analysis
+#### Full text search and linguistic analysis

 Queries can be formulated using the [simple query syntax](https://msdn.microsoft.com/library/azure/dn798920.aspx), which offers logical operators, phrase search operators, suffix operators, precedence operators.
 Additionally, the [Lucene query syntax](https://msdn.microsoft.com/library/azure/mt589323.aspx) can enable fuzzy search, proximity search, term boosting, and regular expressions.
 Azure Search also supports [custom lexical analyzers](https://docs.microsoft.com/rest/api/searchservice/custom-analyzers-in-azure-search) to allow your application to handle complex search queries using phonetic matching and regular expressions.

+#### Language support

+Azure Search supports language analyzers for [56 different languages](https://msdn.microsoft.com/library/azure/dn879793.aspx).
+Using both Lucene analyzers and Microsoft analyzers (refined by years of natural language processing in Office and Bing), Azure Search can analyze text in your application's search box to intelligently handle language-specific linguistics including verb tenses, gender, irregular plural nouns (for example, 'mouse' vs. 'mice'), word de-compounding, word-breaking (for languages with no spaces), and more.

 #### Data integration